Hosts that send flow data to Kentik do so via kprobe host agent software. The use of kprobe with Kentik is covered in

 Each kprobe instance that will be sending flow records to Kentik must be registered as a device with Kentik.
 Device registration may be handled in either of the following ways:

 - On the Add Device page of the Kentik portal (see Add a Device).

 - Using the Device Create call from the Device API in V5 Admin APIs.

-Registering a host in Kentik involves specifying the fields that are described in the KB topic Device Admin Dialogs.
+Registering a host in Kentik involves specifying the fields that are described in the KB topic Device Settings Dialog.
 The following information about specific fields will help ensure correct registration of a kprobe host:

 - Device type: Choose type “Kentik Host Agent (kprobe).”